rogelioprieto/linux-tips/_posts/2025-02-20-install-apps-and-packages-using-snap.md

     If additionally you wanto to remove the cache:
     ```bash
-    sudo snap remove --purge packagename
+    sudo snap remove --purge <packagename>
     ```
-      **Warning!**, take care!.
+      **Warning! ⚠️**, take care!.
 In this case, you completely remove a snap package, including all of its revision loop drives.
 Only by doing so, will the hard drive space be made available again.

-3. Remove a package, just an specific revision (version)
+4. Remove a package, just an specific revision (version)

     First get a full list, showing all the revisions: